taxisuper/frontend/readme.md

 ## Task 2: Rendering a Tweet Component

 Now we've explored the basic concepts of an application built using React and Redux.
-The rest of the workshop consist mostly of applying these concepts at scale - e.g how do we build big applications, how do we do asynchronous network calls, how do compose our component hierarchy, etc.
+The rest of the workshop consist mostly of applying these concepts at scale - e.g how do we build real world applications, how do we do asynchronous network calls, how do compose our component hierarchy, etc.

 We'll do this by building a Twitter Dashboard app, as you've probably understood by now.
 Let's do the small and initial step of this process by creating a React component that'll render a Tweet.
 This will be a central part of our app and we'll use and extend it throughout the rest of the workshop.